VanshDeshwal/notes/Data Science Notes/100 days of ML/Machine Learning Notes.md

 4. Web Scraping

 # Understanding Data (19)

-What are the basic questions you should ask when you get new data How big is the data ?
+What are the basic questions you should ask when you get new data

+1. How big is the data ?
+	- `df.shape`
-How does the data look like ?
+2. How does the data look like ?
+	- `df.sample(5)`
-What is the data type of cols ?
+3. What is the data type of cols ?
+	- `df.info`
-Are there any missing values ?
+4. Are there any missing values ?
+	- `df.isnull().sum()`
+5. How does the data look mathematically ?
+	- `df.describe()`
+6. Are there duplicate values ?
+	- `df.duplicated().sum()`
+7. How is the correlation between cols ?
+	1. some input columns don't have any affect on output columns, so we want to remove them
+	2.

 # EDA (20-21)